nats-io/nats-architecture-and-design/adr/ADR-47.md

 If the client supports a sentinel with a callback/predicate that accepts the message and returns a boolean, a return of true would mean continue to process and false would mean stop processing.

-If possible, the client should support the "standard sentienl", which is a message with a null/nil or empty payload.
+If possible, the client should support the "standard sentinel", which is a message with a null/nil or empty payload.

 ### Cancelling